 Best 3D Printers for Schools (Under $500)

-One new technology you can leverage in the classroom that is a sure-fire way to get kids interested is to use any sort of technology in your lesson to keep your young learners engaged.
-As a teacher our schools are increasingly incorporating technology into our daily operations, one such is a 3d printer.
+One new technology you can leverage in the classroom that is a surefire way to get kids interested is to use any technology in your lesson to keep your young learners engaged.
+As a teacher, our schools are increasingly incorporating technology into our daily operations; one such is a 3d printer.

-We will cover what to look for in a 3d printer to help you make a purchase decision as well as go over other methods for you to use your new 3D printer and how it may powerfully assist your students in growing, prospering and learning.
+We will cover what to look for in a 3d printer to help you make a purchase decision, as well as go over other methods for using your new 3D printer and how it may powerfully assist your students in growing, prospering, and learning.

-We will also break down are the specifications you’ll need to understand as well as the pros and cons for each in class model to choose from.
-If the characteristics become daunting, I’ve included descriptions of each model’s uses so you can see which one is most appropriate for your teaching style.
+We will also break down the specifications you’ll need to understand and the pros and cons of each in-class model.
+If the characteristics become daunting, I’ve included descriptions of each model’s uses to see which is most appropriate for your teaching style.

 What can 3d printing offer students?

 3D printing offers schools and students a broad range of possibilities.
-The capacity to go from an idea to a real-life product via a computer and a 3D printer has not been easily accessible to schools in a cost effective as it is today.
+The capacity to go from an idea to a real-life product via a computer and a 3D printer has not been easily accessible to schools as cost-effective as it is today.

 Schools must take advantage of this new method.
-Extra-curricular activities, allowing students to exhibit their knowledge and understanding by building a tangible model to assist teach others, or simply experimenting with the concept are all examples of how it might be utilized.
-Let’s now take a look at the top three 3D printers for school usage.
+Extra-curricular activities, allowing students to exhibit their knowledge and understanding by building a tangible model to assist in teaching others or simply experimenting with the concept, are all examples of how it might be utilized.
+Let’s look at the top three 3D printers for school usage.

 Creality Ender – Best overall choice for under $500

-I was expecting a lot from this 3D printer and it completely lived up to my expectations.
+I was expecting a lot from this 3D printer, which ultimately met my expectations.
 The Mendelmax 2 was our first foray into the world of 3D printing.
-We found that it was just too difficult and complicated to set up and begin producing properly.
-The Creality Ender by contrast was simple and easy to use for a complete beginner.
+We found that it needed to be easier and simpler to set up and begin producing correctly.
+The Creality Ender, by contrast, was simple and easy to use for a beginner.

-First off, the majority of the structure is pre-assembled, with the exception of the vertical components.
+First, most of the structure is pre-assembled, except for the vertical components.
 It’s well planned out in every detail.
-If you’ve ever used a 3D printer before, this will be a snap.
-If it’s you’re first time with a 3d printer It will take longer particularly if you’re not mechanically or electronically inclined.
+This will be a snap if you’ve ever used a 3D printer.
+If you’re with a 3d printer for the first time, It will take longer, particularly if you’re not mechanically or electronically inclined.

-We got the pro version with the extra power supply and a stronger build plate/surface.
+We got the pro version with the extra power supply and a more robust build plate/surface.
 Bed leveling and print adhesion were my #1 issue with the Mendelmax 2 we used.
 However, printing PLA on this c-magnet surface was a dream come true.
-Prints adhere to it tenaciously, and when they cool there is no issue with adhesion.
+Prints adhere to it tenaciously, and when they cool, there is no issue with adhesion.

-Some others have mentioned that performing level adjustments on the Ceality Ender can be time-consuming, and some have claimed that a plate that isn’t perfectly flat causes a production problem but I believe this has something to do with the y-carriage’s connection below, resulting in a slight bow in the bed plate.
+Some others have mentioned that performing level adjustments on the Ceality Ender can be time-consuming, and some have claimed that a plate that isn’t perfectly flat causes a production problem.
+Still, I believe this has something to do with the y-carriage’s connection below, resulting in a slight bow in the bed plate.
 Overall, for an under $500 printer, this device was excellent for the money.

 Pros